bettercallsundim/8TP4TP/README.md

 - Comment on posts.
 - Separate page for own posts and public posts.
 - Infinite scrolling on Global Feed page (as there can be huge number of post in news feed)
-- [ Food specific features are WIP ]

 ## Tech Stack